You're starting to plan your trip to Universal Studios, and you're beginning to feel overwhelmed.

 So, if you plan on purchasing express passes, consider staying on property.

 While the premier hotels can be a bit pricey, the complimentary express passes will likely even things out.
+Plus, you'll get to stay at a world class resort.
+Not too shabby!

 How to Avoid the Lines Without Express Passes